-Net cash used in financing activities was \$951 million in 2019 compared with net cash provided by financing activities of \$533 million in 2018.
-The net cash used in financing activities for 2019 was primarily attributable to the purchase of treasury shares, the payment of dividends, the payment of short-term borrowings and the payments of contingent consideration related to the 2016 acquisition of certain intangible assets related to our livestock product portfolio and the 2018 acquisition of a manufacturing business in Ireland.
-The net cash provided by financing activities for 2018 was primarily attributable to the proceeds received from the issuance of senior notes in August 2018, partially offset by the purchase of treasury shares and the payment of dividends.
+Net cash used in financing activities was \$903 million in 2016 compared with net cash provided by financing activities of \$755 million in 2015.
+The net cash used in financing activities for 2016 was due primarily to the senior note payment in February 2016, the purchase of treasury shares, the acquisition of the remaining noncontrolling interest in a variable interest entity previously consolidated by Zoetis as the primary beneficiary, and the payment of dividends.
+The net cash provided by financing activities in 2015 was primarily attributable to proceeds received from the November 2015 issuance of senior notes, partially offset by the purchase of treasury shares and the payment of dividends.